 Sniffing, wiping his tears and clearing his throat he gallantly offers me his arm.
 I take it with a smile and some deep breaths.
 We are ready.
 This is it!
 I am beyond excited.
 Our wedding is under the trees in a lovely garden, filled with singing birds, dappled sunlight and a light breeze which carries the smell of jasmine and roses.
 The sky is cornflower blue with a few cotton clouds just to make it picturesque and perfect.

 We start off down the aisle as the first few notes of “Here Comes the Bride” start to play.
 Everyone is looking at us and I can see my mom and Billy in the front row, their faces shining with pride.
 It’s magical.

 Suddenly Shaun stops a thoughtful look on his face – I’m confused.
 “What’s wrong?”
 I ask feeling uneasy.

 “Wait here please” he says.
 “I’ll just be a minute.”

 “I…” wait he shows me with his hands.
 Now I am really confused – where’s he going?
 I can’t see anything wrong – everything is in its place and working.
-The guests all start whispering and some frown in confusion.
+The guests all start whispering confused.

 “What’s going on?”